twilio/voice-quickstart-objc/README.md

 <img height="667px" src="Images/build-and-run.png"/>

-Use the text field to specify the number or the identity of the call receiver, then tap the “Call” button to make a call.
-The TwiML parameters used in `TwilioVoice.call()` method should match the name used in the server.
-Tap “Hang Up” to disconnect
+Leave the text field empty and press the call button to start a call.
+You will hear the congratulatory message.
+Support for dialing another client or number is described in steps 10 and 11.
+Tap "Hang Up" to disconnect.

 <img height="667px" src="Images/hang-up.png"/>